 RALEIGH is a Python implementation of the block Jacobi-conjugated gradients algorithm for computing several eigenpairs (eigenvalues and corresponding eigenvectors) of large scale real symmetric and Hermitian problems.

-- Can employ either of the two known convergence improvement techniques for large sparse problems: shift-invert and preconditioning.
+Can employ either of the two known convergence improvement techniques for large sparse problems: shift-and-invert and preconditioning.

-- Can also compute singular values and vectors, and is actually an especially efficient tool for Principal Component Analysis of dense data, owing to the high efficiency of matrix multiplications on modern multicore and GPU architectures.
+Can also compute singular values and vectors, and is actually an efficient tool for Principal Component Analysis (PCA) of dense data of large size, owing to the high efficiency of matrix multiplications on modern multicore and GPU architectures.

-- The user can specify the number of wanted eigenvalues
+The core solver allows user to specify the number of wanted eigenvalues

 - on either margin of the spectrum (e.g. 5 on the left, 10 on the right)